dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 ### What Are Custom Prompts? *(Skip this if you're already using them)*

 Custom prompts let you plug GPT-powered AI into your Power Automate flows.
-Think of them as a way to say, "Hey AI, here's what I want, go do something smart with it."
+They're a way to feed in your own instructions and get useful, structured output—like summaries, rewrites, or extracted insights—based on text or files you provide.

 You define what kind of input the AI should expect (like text, a file, or both), and write a prompt that tells it what to do: summarise, analyse, extract info, rewrite, you name it.